 The threshold integration observes the state of another sensor.
-If the value is below or higher than the given threshold then state of the threshold sensor is changed.
-It support also a range both the upper and lower limits are given.
+If the value is below or higher than the given threshold, then the state of the threshold sensor is changed.
+It also supports a range if both the upper and lower limits are given.

 If the sensor is configured with no hysteresis and the sensor value is equal to the threshold, the sensor is turned off since it is not upper or lower with respect to the threshold.

 Adding Threshold to your Home Assistant instance can be done via the user interface, by using this My button:

 If the above My button doesn’t work, you can also perform the following steps manually:

 In the sidebar click on Settings.